UAE troops dig in for a long war in Yemen

 Hadi returned from exile last month, pledging to oversee the reconquest of Taiz and making Aden a de facto capital city for the first time since 1990, when the People's Democratic Republic of Yemen (PDRY or South Yemen) unified with the north.

 Separatist sentiment, suppressed after a failed uprising in 1994, is once again on the rise.
-The PDRY flag, sporting a socialist star on Arab nationalist colors, is proudly hoisted alongside the UAE and Saudi colors at militia checkpoints around the city; the Yemeni flag is nowhere to be seen.
+The PDRY flag, sporting a socialist star on Arab nationalist colours, is proudly hoisted alongside the UAE and Saudi colours at militia checkpoints around the city; the Yemeni flag is nowhere to be seen.

 The resurgence of separatism suggests that not everyone in Aden shares Hadi's goal of reunifying Yemen.
 Local fighters who helped drive the Houthis from Aden may not have the appetite to chase them all the way back to Sanaa.